NHOrus/srwq-compilation/episode-21.md

 "You're not him, you're just one of those green-blooded monsters with his voice."

 Albero laughs a cold laugh.
 "Probably.
-But, regardless, you're overdue for a killing, and...well, the bosses changed our motto, Kai."
+But, regardless, you're overdue for a killing, and... well, the bosses changed our motto, Kai."

 "Did they now?"